New Client Forms

 |Policy Review and Procedures||Fees for Services||Cancellation Policy||Release of Information Consent|

 |Autorización y Pólizas||Honorarios y Responsabilidad de Pagos||Politica de Cancelación||Autorización para la Divulgación de Información|

-Voz Speech Therapy is currently an out-of-network provider with all insurance companies, however that does not mean your insurance will not cover some or all services.
+As of now, Voz Speech Therapy is an out-of-network provider with all insurance companies; however, our practice is in the process of becoming credentialed in order to accept select insurances.
+This does not mean your insurance will not cover some or all services that are deemed to be out-of-nework at this time.
 Depending on your current plan and company, your insurance may still be billed for reimbursement.
 It is important to check with your insurance company beforehand to determine what steps you need to take for reimbursement of services.
 All paperwork with appropriate coding for services rendered will be provided once a month in the form of a Superbill.
 Progress reports, summaries and medical necessity statements may be provided upon request.
 Please note payment is due the day services are rendered.

 Some steps to take when calling your insurance company before starting therapy:

 1. Call the Member Services number on the back of your insurance card and ask the person on the phone what the coverage for speech therapy is with an out-of-network provider.

 2. Provide your child’s name, date of birth and insurance member ID/group policy number.
 When asked, the provider is Ana-Maria Jaramillo, M.S., CCC-SLP at Voz Speech Therapy, LLC.
 D.C. license #SLP001221, M.D. license #08902 V.A. #2202008834, NPI #1306242243, ASHA Certification #14092216.

 3. During our initial phone call, I will provide you with a list of codes you can reference for reimbursement depending on the information you provide me about your child.
 These are ICD codes that your insurance company will need to process claims.